 About two-thirds of women who test positive for COVID-19 in pregnancy have no symptoms at all.
-In the UK, surveillance shows that approximately one in 300 pregnant women are currently being admitted to hospital with COVID-19.
+In the UK, surveillance shows that approximately one in 100 pregnant women who have been admitted to hospital test positive for COVID-19 (although this will change during the stages of the pandemic).
 However, some pregnant women can get life-threatening illness from COVID-19 - particularly if they have underlying health conditions.